-- The tradition of Indian studies started on the UW campus in the mid-1880s when a Professorship of Sanskrit was established.
-In 1958 the Dept of Indian Studies (today part of Asian Languages and Cultures) was inaugurated, followed in 1963 by the Center for South Asia, a federally funded National Resource Center.
+- The tradition of Indian studies started on the UW-Madison campus in the mid-1880s when a Professorship of Sanskrit was established.
+In 1958, the Department of Indian Studies (today part of Asian Languages and Cultures) was inaugurated, followed in 1963 by the Center for South Asia, a federally funded National Resource Center.

 - The Center for South Asia serves as an intellectual hub to promote generation of new knowledge and perusal of collaborative intellectual inquiry.
 It has close to 50 affiliate faculty all across campus.

-- UW has hosted the South Asian Summer Language Institute since 2003, and Project Global Officer which funds ROTC students since 2011.
+- UW-Madison has hosted the South Asian Summer Language Institute since 2003, and Project Global Officer which funds ROTC students since 2011.